 Tables, Figure captions and Figures

+The Figures and Tables must not be submitted separately and should appear in the text where they are mentioned in the first instance.
 Headings should be bold.
 Use capital and lower case letters, never all capitals.
 Avoid footnotes, addenda or appendices; if they are really important, incorporate them briefly in the text.
 Underline only the words to be italicised.
 Define acronyms or unfamiliar abbreviations at first mention in the text.
 Do not give any acronym in parenthesis if it is not used later again in the text.

 In designing Tables and Figures, bear in mind the journal’s page (17.8 cm x 25.3 cm or 7" x 10") and do any reduction if needed.
 Table headings, Figure explanations and other labels must be understandable without reference to the text.
 Number Tables and Figures consecutively.
 Tables must have horizontal lines only at the top and bottom and no vertical lines at all.
 Leave spaces to indicate groupings of data.
 Figures must be neat and simple line drawings, computer-generated graphics, or good-quality black and white or colour photographs.
 Labels or lettering on Figures must be of a size readable after reduction (up to 60%).
-Send electronic images (.jpeg or .tif format) at first submission and the originals only with the revised manuscript if necessary.

 Latin Names and Authority